 Add lines 60 and 78.
 Enter the amount you owe on line 80.
 If you are making voluntary gifts on lines 64 through 74 in excess of your overpayment, enter the difference on line 80.
-You may pay the amount owed only with a check or money order, electronic check, or credit card.
+You may pay the amount owed only with a check or money order, electronic check, direct debit through your software vendor or credit card.